 Elegy noun 1. a mournful, melancholy, or plaintive poem, especially a funeral song or a lament for the dead.
 2. a poem written in elegiac meter.
 3. a sad or mournful musical composition

 We are surrounded by loss of some type but how do we process it, mourn it, even celebrate and honor it?
 In this live virtual workshop we will explore the life of elegies as a poetic form in today's time.
-Though we won't spend our time trying to write, in this generative workshop, a traditional elegy, we will look at some along with contemporary ones.
-These poems will lead our discussion before we write and share our own.
+By looking at and discussing classical and contemporary elegies (mostly contemporary), you will be guided into writing your own.

 Use and purpose of traditional elegies